kvnyng/www/blog/posts_src/ai_is_not_just_a_tool.md

 There’s a beautiful irony in this moment of acceleration: the more AI enables us to go further, the more valuable *manual expertise* becomes.

-Consider chefs who still butcher their own meat or make pasta by hand.
+Consider chefs who still butcher their own meat or bakers who still roll their own dough.
 Or calligraphers who hand-letter with ink.
-Or engineers who still sketch circuits on paper before simulating them.
+Or engineers who still sketch their designs on paper.

 These people are like long-distance runners in a world of self-driving cars.
 They do it for precision, for self-discipline, for joy.
 They refine their bodies and minds, even when machines offer shortcuts.